StephanWagner/mBox/README.md

 Notice
 ======
-I'm sorry to inform you, that as of January 2014, I've abandoned the mBox and mForm projects.
+I'm sorry to inform you that I've abandoned the mBox and mForm projects.
 I migrated to jQuery.
-If you liked mBox you will love jBox: http://stephanwagner.me/jBox.
+If you liked mBox you will love jBox: http://stephanwagner.me/jBox

 mBox